erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 # General
-* [vim-anywhere](https://github.com/cknadler/vim-anywhere) - spawn a vim buffer from any text input in the operating system.
+* :white_check_mark: [vim-anywhere](https://github.com/cknadler/vim-anywhere) - spawn a vim buffer from any text input in the operating system.

 ## CLI
 ### Shells